 Shake Shack has limited vegan options, which include the chain’s French fries, Veggie Shack patty, and some soft drinks.
 But, given Cole’s culinary background, it should come as no surprise that the burger is plant-based.
 It combines Slutty Vegan’s “the secret is in the sauce” mantra with Shake Shack’s all-American burger.

-What’s more?
-Proceeds from the burger will be donated directly to local organizations: Giving Kitchen in Atlanta, a crisis relief organization for people in the food and beverage industry, and ROAR in New York, a community of hospitality leaders advocating for the NYC restaurant industry.
+Proceeds from the vegan burger will be donated to ROAR in New York, a community of hospitality leaders advocating for the NYC restaurant industry.

 Despite being a vegan chef, Cole notes she doesn’t want to push others into her lifestyle.
 Instead, she wishes to encourage people to try plant-based foods.

-“Our mission isn’t to tell people to go vegan – but rather, to inspire guests to open up horizons with something new and different,” she said in a press release shared with LIVEKINDLY.
+“Our mission isn’t to tell people to go vegan – but rather, to inspire guests to open up horizons with something new and different,” she said.

 Speaking about the importance of giving back, Cole added: “Philanthropy is the core of who I am, and I’m encouraged by Shake Shack’s aligned outlook on giving back to its communities.
 Our goal with this collab is to build support for communities and industries close to our hearts.”